Selective symplectic homology with applications to contact non-squeezing: Introduction

 \subsection{The structure of the paper}

 The paper is organized as follows.
 Section~\ref{sec:prelim} recalls the definition of Liouville domains and construction of the Hamiltonian-loop Floer homology.
 Sections~\ref{sec:SSH} - \ref{sec:conjugationisomorphisms} define the selective symplectic homology and derive its properties.
 Sections~\ref{sec:darboux} - \ref{sec:main} contain proofs of the applications to the contact non-squeezing and necessary computations.
-Section~\ref{sec:details} proves technical (and, perhaps, expected) details required by the theory.
+Section~\ref{sec:pathiso} discusses isomorphisms of contact Floer homology induced by families of contactomorphisms indexed by a disc.